jimmyMsh/CS-111-Projects/Weather Generator/README.md

 # Weather Generator: A Java Library for Weather Forecast Simulations and Analysis

-The Weather Generator is a Java program that simulates and analyzes weather forecasts, with an emphasis on predicting whether a day will be "wet" (having measurable precipitation) or "dry."
-To implement this program, a strong foundation in probability, statistics, and data manipulation using Java is necessary.
-The project showcases the application of computational techniques to predict long-range climate patterns, which is crucial for those pursuing careers in meteorology, climate science, or related fields.
+This Java program is an advanced weather forecast generator and analyzer, requiring proficiency in Java programming, data manipulation, statistical analysis, and probability theory.
+The program generates synthetic time series of weather data for a specific location, based on the statistical characteristics of observed weather at that location.
+The goal of this project is to showcase how computational techniques can be used in predicting long-range climate patterns, despite the inherent uncertainty in day-to-day weather forecasting.

-The program relies on historical weather data, including the probability of a day being wet or dry based on the previous day's weather and the time of year.
-The program uses the statistical characteristics of observed weather at a given location to simulate future weather patterns.
+The program operates by processing two input files containing probabilities of weather transitioning from dry to wet and wet to wet for different months and locations.
+Please make sure to put the two text files that are included in the same directory as this program.

 Key features of the Weather Generator include:

 - **Populating location probabilities:** Reads weather data from text files and populates arrays with probabilities for a specific location.

 - **Forecast generation:** Predicts future precipitation patterns for one month using historical probabilities and random numbers.

 - **One-month forecast:** Combines previous methods to prepare data and predict weather for an entire month.